-- Falsifying institutional documents or grades; - Falsifying or altering any documentation required by the University, including (but not limited to) doctor's notes; and research and citation methods, they are expected to seek out additional information on academic integrity from their instructors or from other institutional resources.
+- Falsifying institutional documents or grades; - Falsifying or altering any documentation required by the University, including (but not limited to) doctor's notes; and - When you knew or ought to have known you were doing so.
+All suspected cases of academic dishonesty will be investigated following procedures outlined in the Code of Behaviour on Academic Matters.
+If students have questions or concerns about what constitutes appropriate academic behaviour or appropriate research and citation methods, they are expected to seek out additional information on academic integrity from their instructors or from other institutional resources.
 Note: You may see advertisements for services offering grammar help, essay editing and proof- reading.
 Be very careful.
 If these services take a draft of your work and significantly change the content and/or language, you may be committing an academic offence (unauthorized assistance) under the Code of Behaviour on Academic Matters.
 It is much better and safer to take your draft to the Writing Centre as early as you can.
 They will give you guidance you can trust.
 Students for whom English is not their first language should go to the English Language Development Centre.
 If you decide to use these services in spite of this caution, you must keep a draft of your work and any notes you made before you got help and be prepared to give it to your instructor on request.